What is Cupid?

 T = Transilluminated Fluorescein labelled BSA sample

-(1), incubated with labelled BSA at 10 micromolar
+(2) incubated with FITC labelled BSA at 10 micromolar

-(2) or incubated with labelled Cupid Control peptide at 10 micromolar
+(3) incubated with FITC labelled Cupid Control peptide at 10 micromolar

-(3) for 60 minutes before exchanging the media and washing the cells.
-Cells were imaged using phase contrast (Upper Panel) or filter sets for Fluorescein (Lower Panel).
+After 60 minutes the media was exchanged to wash the peptide away.
+Cells were then imaged using phase contrast (Upper Panel) or filter sets for Fluorescein (Lower Panel).

-Result: At a setting where the background autofluorescence of the untreated cells is at the threshold of detection, there was no significant uptake of fluorescence in labelled-BSA treated cells, whereas we observe labelled Cupid Control peptide fluorescence distributed diffusely throughout all cells.
+At a setting where the background autofluorescence of the untreated cells is at the threshold of detection, there was no significant uptake of fluorescence in untreated or FITC-BSA treated cells, whereas we observe the FITC-Cupid Control peptide fluorescence distributed diffusely throughout all cells.

 A Brief Overview of Cell Permeable Peptides (CPP)

-We shall define a CPP, a cell permeable peptide (also referred to as cell penetrating) as a peptide that can get through the cell outer membrane and enter into cells.
+We shall define a CPP, a cell penetrating peptide (also referred to as cell permeable) as a peptide that can get through the cell outer membrane and enter into cells.
 We exclude from our definition peptides, proteins and other reagents that form pores or punch holes in the membrane itself.
-There are 3 main classes of such CPPs.
+In our view there are 3 main classes of such CPPs.

-1) Basic charged (+) amino acids, commonly a string of Arginine residues
+1) Basic charged (+) amino acids, commonly a string of Arginine or Lysine residues

 2) Viral peptides, of which the TAT sequence from HIV is the most studied.